-If Pahóm reminds you (a little bit) of yourself when it comes to presentations, remember the rhetorical advice in the title of Tolstoy’s story: “How much land does a man need?”
+If Pahóm reminds you (a little bit) of yourself when it comes to presentations, remember the rhetorical advice that Tolstoy offers: “How much land does a man need?”
 What is your key message?
 How much information does your audience need to understand it?
 How many slides (if any) do you need to convey the message?
 What do you need to do to convey your message in a convincing and memorable fashion?
 What is essential and what can be omitted?

 There is no magic formula.
 As I noted in a previous post, each presentation is different.
 What is important is to plan your presentation carefully and to rigorously ask yourself whether each piece of information — each idea, each slide, each word, each image, each handout — helps or hinders your message.